-Clinch County Elementary students are expected to dress appropriately as we strive to create a safe environment while promoting an atmosphere of learning.
-We appreciate the support of parents who insist that their child follow this dress code.
+Clinch County Middle School students are expected to dress appropriately as we strive to create a safe environment while promoting an atmosphere of learning.

 Students are expected to be appropriately dressed each day.
 Hairstyles and fashions that cause a distraction are unacceptable.
 Appropriate undergarments are expected.
-In general, students are expected to dress such that the body is covered from the neck to 3" above the knee, with the exception of the arms.

 - 1. Appropriate footwear includes boots, casual or dress shoes, flats, tennis shoes, and sandals.
 Shoes with hidden or clip on wheels are not allowed.
-Students are encouraged to wear tennis shoes to participate in Physical Education (PE). - 2.
+Students must wear tennis shoes to participate in Physical Education (PE). - 2.
 Skirts, and dresses may not be worn higher than three inches above the kneecap.
 Any open pleats, vents, slits, or holes must, also, be no more than three inches above the kneecap. - 3.
 Shorts worn must reach the end of fingertips. - 4.
-Leggings, yoga pants, jeggings, stretch pants, and bike shorts must be worn with a top which completely covers the front and the back of a student's body at all times.
-Under no circumstances should tights or bike shorts be worn as regular clothing; they must be covered with some other garment (shorts, skirt, dress, or long shirt) that covers the legs to at least three inches above the knee cap. - 5.
-Bare midriff should not be exposed and low cut, strapless, or see through shirts, spaghetti straps, or excessively tight clothing are inappropriate.
+Leggings, yoga pants, jeggings, stretch pants, and bike shorts, must be worn with a top which completely covers the front and the back of a student's body at all times.
+Under no circumstances should tights and bike shorts be worn as regular clothing; they must be covered with some other garment (shorts, skirt, dress, or long shirt) that covers the legs to at least three inches above the knee cap.

+- 5. Bare midriff should not be exposed, and low cut, strapless, or see through shirts, spaghetti straps, or excessively tight clothing are inappropriate.
 Sleeveless shirts must be at least two inches wide on the shoulders.
 Any garment that does not cover undergarments or which is immodest or revealing is inappropriate. - 6.
 Suggestive jewelry and clothing with drawings, patches, and/or writing relating to drugs, sex, alcohol, Satanism, tobacco, gangs, illegal activities, weapons, violence, or a violent lifestyle, may not be worn. - 7.
 Caps, hats, or other headgear, including hoods, may not be worn in the building.
 Combs, picks, brushes, rollers, and bandanas may not be worn at school.
 Sunglasses or visors may not be worn inside the building. - 8.
-Bedroom clothing and bedroom shoes not allowed.
-Blankets also are not allowed at school during the normal school day.
+Bedroom clothing and bedroom shoes are not allowed.
+Blankets are also not allowed at school during the normal school day. - 9.
+The heel of a shoe cannot be higher than two inches.